-My continued fascination with the body paved the way to medical school in Germany and a very different way of life.
+My continued fascination with the body paved the way to medical school in Germany, and a very different way of life.
 The complexity of Physiology was like a riddle and the more complex the riddle; the more my interest was piqued.
-For that reason, I was drawn to the physiology of Internal Medicine and the cardiovascular system to make these two areas my focus.
+For that reason, I was drawn to the physiology of Internal Medicine, and especially the cardiovascular system, to make these two areas my focus.

 • Live on a diet of fresh fruits, vegetables, whole grains, and lean meat.

 • Keep your imagination and learning alive to maintain a healthy approach to life.